ghc/ghc/docs/users_guide/glasgow_exts.rst

 Undecidable (or recursive) superclasses
 ---------------------------------------

+.. ghc-flag:: -XUndecidableSuperClasses

+    Allow all superclass constraints, including those that may result in non-termination of the typechecker.

-The language extension ``-XUndecidableSuperClasses`` allows much more flexible constraints in superclasses.
+The language extension :ghc-flag:`-XUndecidableSuperClasses` allows much more flexible constraints in superclasses.

 A class cannot generally have itself as a superclass.
 So this is illegal ::